pyxfluff/Administer/apps/namespace/app.md

     function (AppConfig, BuiltAPI)
         print(AppConfig, BuiltAPI)
     end,
-    {},  -- For future release
+    {},  -- For future use
     {
         Icon = "rbxassetid://0000",
         Name = "An Application",
         Frame = script.Parent.UI,
         Tip = "This application does something.",
         HasBG = true,
-        BGOverride = "rbxassetid://0000" --// Note: if this is nil, Icon will be used as an override.
+        BGOverride = "rbxassetid://0000" --// If this is nil, a blurred version of the Icon will be used.
     }
 )
 ```